Skip to content

 Context injection point

 RunOrchestrator.BuildContextAsync calls MemoryContextCompiler.CompileAsync and passes the result to the agent as systemPromptContext in SetupAsync.
 This runs once per turn, before the agent session is created.
-The context block is appended to the agent's base system prompt.
+Selected data is serialized into one guarded JSON envelope:

 If there is no memory yet for a project, the block is omitted entirely and the agent runs with only the base prompt.